-There were 29,631 taxable parcels in the District, and 1,904 were granted exemptions in 2015-16.
+There are 30,054 taxable parcels in the District in 2017-18, and 1,887 of those have been granted exemptions.
 These exemptions go to senior citizens who apply for them and to properties that are non-taxable, such as churches and public buildings.
-Based on \$138 per parcel, the remaining 27,727 parcels raised approximately \$3.8 million.
+Based on \$138 per parcel, the 28,167 taxable parcels will raise approximately \$3.8 million.
 This is 3% of our total revenue.
-In 2015-16 the Parcel Tax paid for 14.07 full time equivalent (FTE) elementary school science specialists; 4.0 FTE technology specialists for the elementary and K-8 schools; 5.0 FTE staff to enhance courses in the area of math, science and engineering at the middle schools; 6.33 FTE staff to enhance the various engineering units at the three high schools; \$237,546 towards technology; \$200,000 to augment maintenance efforts throughout the District; and provided \$169,142 towards math textbook adoption.
+In 2016-17 the Parcel Tax paid for 15.25 full time equivalent (FTE) elementary school science specialists; 4.0 FTE technology specialists for the elementary and K-8 schools; 3.75 FTE staff to enhance courses in the area of math, science and engineering at the middle schools; 6.33 FTE staff to enhance the various engineering units at the three high schools; \$252,162 towards technology; \$200,000 to augment maintenance efforts throughout the District; and provided \$52,563 towards instructional materials for science and technology at the middle and high schools.
 The tax is a guaranteed funding source to help the District maintain important programs.